Top Skills to Look for When Hiring Packaging Professionals

 6. Regulatory and Compliance Knowledge

-Packaging is heavily regulated in many packaging industries, including food and beverage, pharmaceuticals, and chemicals.
+packaging industries, including food and beverage, pharmaceuticals, and chemicals.
 A packaging professional must understand relevant local and international regulations regarding packaging safety, labeling, and material standards.
 They should also be aware of industry-specific certifications and compliance requirements, such as FDA regulations for food packaging or ISO standards for product labeling.

 Why It Matters: Failing to comply with regulations can result in costly fines, product recalls, or damage to your company’s reputation.
 Packaging professionals who are knowledgeable about these requirements can help ensure that your products meet all necessary standards, preventing legal issues and ensuring that customers receive safe and properly labeled products.